 Policy and special security procedures for housing students during low-occupancy periods such as holidays and vacation periods:

 Students may request to remain on campus during low-occupancy periods such as holidays and vacations.
 The college discourages students from remaining on campus due to safety concerns and curtailment of heating conservation.
 Depending on the number of requests by students to remain on campus, students will be assigned to one Residence Hall only.

 To request approval to remain on campus student must contact the Office of Residence Life.
 The Director of Residence Life will determine whether the request for remaining on campus during the low-occupancy is reasonable.
-Students that have been granted permission to remain on campus will be issued an outside door key.
-All Residence Halls are secured and security patrols are increased

 During semester and spring break, college residence halls close at 6:00 p.m. on the day of the last class and re-open at 1:00 p.m. on the day before classes resume.
 Students are expected to vacate College housing during these breaks.
 A limited amount of break housing is available for students in need during spring break.
 Students who have legitimate needs to remain on campus during breaks should petition the Office of Residential Life two weeks prior to the break.
 The Office of Residential Life will review the petition and grant permission when appropriate.
 All college rules and regulations apply during breaks.